Pools

 Redundancy profiles

-All standard BTRFS redundancy profiles are available when creating a pool.
+A broad abstraction of BTRFS raid profiles are available when creating a pool.

 Warning